A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Characterization of the planetary system

 \subsubsection{Results}

-The posterior distributions obtained from the samples using the MCMC algorithm allowed us to derive the maximum-a-posteriori estimate for each parameter, its final median value and standard deviation.
-The medians of the posterior distributions were evaluated as the final parameters and their $\pm$34.1\% quantiles were adopted as the associated 1-$\upsigma$ uncertainties.
+The posterior distributions obtained from the samples using the MCMC algorithm allowed us to derive the maximum a posteriori estimate for each parameter, its final median value, and the standard deviation.
+The medians of the posterior distributions were evaluated as the final parameters and their $\pm$34.1\% quantiles were adopted as the associated 1$\upsigma$ uncertainties.
 The complete results of the fitted and derived parameters are listed in Table~\ref{tab:best_fit}.
 The phase-folded transit best-fit model is shown in Fig.~\ref{fig:LC_phase} along with the corresponding photometric residuals.
 Our RV best-fit model is shown in Fig.~\ref{fig:RV_phase} along with the corresponding RV residuals.

 The Keplerian oscillation is measured with an orbital period $P$ of $24.283429\pm0.000043$~days and a RV semi-amplitude $K$ at $6.4\pm1.0~\mathrm{m\,s^{-1}}$.
-The 16\% error on this latter value constitutes the main contribution to the uncertainty calculated for the mass of the planet $M_{\rm p}$ consequently also equal to 16\%.
+The 16\% error on this latter value constitutes the main contribution to the uncertainty calculated for the mass of the planet $M_{\rm p}$, consequently also equal to 16\%.
 The RV residuals show root mean square (RMS) values of $\mathrm{RMS}^{\rm res.}_{\textsf{HARPS-N}}=4.1~\mathrm{m\,s^{-1}}$ and $\mathrm{RMS}^{\rm res.}_{\textsf{SOPHIE}}=5.7~\mathrm{m\,s^{-1}}$.
-In other words, the observed RV residuals dispersion is larger than the RV error median values of $\widetilde{\sigma_{\textsf{RV}}}=1.4$ and $2.4~\mathrm{m\,s^{-1}}$ for each spectrograph, respectively.
-This suggests that the data are indeed sensitive to additional signals, e.g.,~to stellar variability with a RV jitter amplitude of $\sim$5\:m/s.
+In other words, the observed RV residual dispersion is larger than the respective RV error median values of $\widetilde{\sigma_{\textsf{RV}}}=1.4$ and $2.4~\mathrm{m\,s^{-1}}$ for each spectrograph.
+This suggests that the data are indeed sensitive to additional signals, for example ~to stellar variability with a RV jitter amplitude of $\sim$5\:m/s.
 The LS periodogram of the RV residuals after this fit is plotted in the lower panel of Fig.~\ref{fig:GLS_periodogram_RV_res}.
-It does not show anymore the main peak near 24~days corresponding to the planet.
-Still, it shows a less significant peak near 30~days, which could be due to the stellar jitter.
+It no longer shows the main peak near 24~days corresponding to the planet, but it still shows a less significant peak near 30~days, which could be due to the stellar jitter.
 Tests of alternative models are presented in Sect.~\ref{sec:tests_and_validation}, showing the robustness of our results.